North Macedonia–Taiwan relations: Establishment of diplomatic relations

-Before Macedonia's 1998 parliamentary elections, Vasil Tupurkovski presented a political proposal that Macedonia would receive an economic recovery plan.
-An unknown foreign partner would donate $1 billion and create 120,000 jobs directly to Macedonia after he won the election.
+Before the 1998 Republic of Macedonia parliamentary elections, Vasil Tupurkovski presented a political proposal that the Republic of Macedonia would receive an economic recovery plan.
+An unknown foreign partner would donate $1 billion and create 120,000 jobs directly to the Republic of Macedonia after he won the election.
 This was later considered by public opinion to be the main reason why the $1 billion foreign aid pledge helped Tupelkovsky and Georgievski win the election.

 Ljubco Georgievski's rightist party VMRO-DPMNE had numerical doubts about Tupurkovski's $1 billion, but nevertheless trusted in the economic promises to form a coalition government with the left-wing Democratic Alternative (DA).
 However, it was a weak coalition to begin with.

 It was only when Tupurkovski visited Taipei in 1998 that the "$1 billion" foreign partner was revealed to be Taiwan.
-The press reported that Macedonia would recognize Taiwan's political independence and establish diplomatic relations.
+The press reported that the Republic of Macedonia would recognize Taiwan's political independence and establish diplomatic relations.

-On January 27, 1999, Macedonian Foreign Minister Aleksandar Dimitrov and Taiwanese Foreign Minister Jason Hu signed a communiqué establishing diplomatic relations.
-Although Macedonian President Kiro Gligorov was pro-China and opposed the establishment of diplomatic relations with Taiwan, the Macedonian parliament passed the proposal of establishment of diplomatic ties on February 12.
+On January 27, 1999, Foreign Minister of the Republic of Macedonia Aleksandar Dimitrov and Taiwanese Foreign Minister Jason Hu signed a communiqué establishing diplomatic relations.
+Although the President of the Republic of Macedonia Kiro Gligorov was pro-China and opposed the establishment of diplomatic relations with Taiwan, the parliament of the Republic of Macedonia passed the proposal of establishment of diplomatic ties on February 12.

-The Taiwan's foreign ministry said that since the abolition of the ROC embassy in Portugal, only the Vatican remains in Europe, and Macedonia is the first new diplomatic partner in Europe in 24 years.
+The Taiwan's foreign ministry said that since the abolition of the ROC embassy in Portugal, only the Vatican remains in Europe, and the Republic of Macedonia is the first new diplomatic partner in Europe in 24 years.
 In the Euro, the European Union is becoming increasingly influential and it is important to promote European diplomacy.
 Macedon's foreign minister said that Macedon is still mainly an agricultural country with low income and high unemployment rate, and hopes to learn from Taiwan's experience to develop from an agricultural to an industrial country.

-China severed diplomatic ties with Macedonia on February 9, 1999, and threatened to use the UN's veto power.
-On February 25, China launched diplomatic retaliation and opposed the continued dispatch of intervention forces to Macedonia in a UN resolution, the fifth time Beijing has used a veto in the Security Council.
+China severed diplomatic ties with the Republic of Macedonia on February 9, 1999, and threatened to use the UN's veto power.
+On February 25, China launched diplomatic retaliation and opposed the continued dispatch of intervention forces to the Republic of Macedonia in a UN resolution, the fifth time Beijing has used a veto in the Security Council.

-Relations were severed in 2001 after the fall of Macedonia's pro-Taiwan cabinet.
-Macedonia was the first new Eastern European ally in the 1990s and the first European country to sign a formal military agreement with Taiwan.
+Relations were severed in 2001 after the fall of the Republic of Macedonia's pro-Taiwan cabinet.
+The Republic of Macedonia was the first new Eastern European ally in the 1990s and the first European country to sign a formal military agreement with Taiwan.

 Official relations

-In 2023, the Taiwanese tech supplier Yageo and the North Macedonia government announced a major investment in North Macedonia.
+In 2023, the Taiwanese tech supplier Yageo and the government of North Macedonia announced a major investment in North Macedonia.